6 Important Theories in Social Work

 Journals

-• Journal of Social Work: This journal includes social work research and shorter “think pieces” on social work theoretical understanding, policy and practice.
+• Journal of Social Work: This journal includes social work research and short “think pieces” on social work theoretical understanding, policy, and practice.

 • Social Work: This journal is the official journal of the National Association of Social Workers and features articles on social work and social welfare, including new techniques and research.